nonabelian/BodyID/README.md

 Description:

 This script analyzes the "Human Activity Recognition Using Smartphones Data Set" data set (see below for link to the data set).
+Data size: 10299 samples.

 One analysis is to predict the state of the person carrying the smartphone, based on the sensor data.
 This script, however, classifies based on user id -- it learns to predict which user is carrying the phone -- using a feature vector with 561 features, derived from smartphone measurements.
 A physical signature, if you will.
+The prediction accuracy is, on average, 92%.

 Note: You must copy the relevant data folders to the src/ dir.
 Or you can
       change the script to load the appropriate data files.